groupdocs-rewriter-cloud/GroupDocs.Rewriter-Products/english/rewriter/_index.md

 draft: false

 ############################# Head ############################
-head_title: "Text and Documents Paraphrasing Solution"
+head_title: "Text and documents paraphrasing"
-head_description: "Rewrite text and documents created in Microsoft Word and PDF file formats preserving their sense across popular platforms"
+head_description: "Automatically reword and rephrase text, PDFs, Microsoft Office and OpenOffice documents with full preservation of their meaning on all popular platforms."

 ############################# Header ############################
-title: "Text and Documents Paraphrasing Solution"
+title: "Text and documents paraphrasing"
-description: "‎Rewrite text and documents created in Microsoft Word and PDF file formats preserving their sense across popular platforms"
+description: "Automatically reword and rephrase text, PDFs, Microsoft Office and OpenOffice documents with full preservation of their meaning on all popular platforms."

 ############################# APIs ###############################
 apis: